robenkleene/audio-references/ableton-live/ableton-live-racks.md

 - A chain is a path from MIDI to signal to output
 - Each Drum Rack chain receives input from a single assigned MIDI note
 - Macro Controls are a bank of eight knobs each capable of adding any number of parameters from any device in a Rack.

+## Types

+- `MIDI Effect Rack`: Only MIDI effects, only on MIDI tracks
+- `Audio Effect Rack`: Only audio effects, on audio or MIDI tracks
+- `Instrument Racks`: An instruments, and MIDI and audio effects.
+MIDI effects must be first, then an instrument, then audio effects.